How to Manage Employee Availability

 The best system is one your team will actually use.
 If that's a clipboard in the break room, start there.
 If your team lives on their phones, scheduling software that lets them tap their availability in 30 seconds will get way better adoption than a weekly text request.

-Turnozo is built specifically for this: employees set availability, you see it when scheduling, conflicts get flagged. €2.47/employee/month, 30-day free trial.
+Turnozo is built specifically for this: employees set availability, you see it when scheduling, conflicts get flagged. €2.47/employee/month, free plan (up to 10 employees).

 But whatever tool you use. the system matters more than the software.
 A clear deadline, structured input, employee ownership, and default availability will transform your scheduling even with a free spreadsheet.